Tips on Meal Prep to Avoid Batching Fatigue + Chipotle-Peach Pasta Salad

 chipotle peach pasta salad easy

-I talk about batch cooking a lot because it’s such a game-changer, especially when eating a whole food plant based diet and following our Plant Fueled Meal Plans.
+I talk about batch cooking a lot because it’s such a game-changer, especially when eating a whole-food plant-based diet and following our Plant Fueled Meal Plans.
 I wanted to share some tips on meal prep to make batching easier on your body.

 Spending a few hours in your kitchen one day a week to meal prep saves both time and money.
 You buy all of your groceries on your big grocery shopping day using a handy grocery list and then prepare most of your food in advance.